Application icon

 The list is obtained from fields or a named variable where list elements are separated by a specified delimiter.
 Note that the source and destination delimiters do not have to be the same.
 When building from fields, you can optionally specify that a file should be processed only if a Variable is true (has a non zero value).

 The text fields may contain any of the escape sequences described in Escape Sequences.
-Note when running stepwise, and the grouped option is not specified, the escape sequences are evaluated only once.

 The source delimiter can take three forms: